 - Evaluate the facility and equipment: Hire an expert to evaluate the condition of the facility and any equipment included in the sale.
 Ask to see proof of regular maintenance on the machines.

 Now that we've helped iron out some foundational tips on buying a laundromat, we are here to help make the process even easier.
-Click here to take a look at what’s currently available and let us help you on your way to successful business
+Take a look at laundromats for sale and let us help you on your way to successful business